 Thank you for your letter dated 18 March 2021 and for the opportunity to provide comment on the proposal.
 I am a nearby resident and drive through the study area on most days.

 I do not support the proposal.
-I believe it has little justification, especially when considering (a) other alternative solutions such as reducing the speed limit alone, and removing verge obstructions to view corridors at those intersections and (b) other, more unsafe parts of the City of Vincent road network in more under and removing vege obstructions to view controls at these intersections and (b) other, more under parts of the City of wheelt load network in urgent need of remedy.
+I believe it has little justification, especially when considering (a) other alternative solutions such as reducing the speed limit alone, and removing verge obstructions to view corridors at those intersections and (b) other, more unsafe parts of the City of Vincent road network in more audie, and refrontly verge obstactions to view controls at those little sections and (i) other, more distance pairs of the city of vinited in load relevant in urgent need of remedy.

 I strongly question the need for the interventions along Ethel and Hyde Streets, but can see a stronger case for Norfolk Street (but still not compelling enough to support it).

-Since the Urban Road Safety Program (URSP) aims to reduce 'fatal and serious injury crashes' on local roads, and the study area proposed has experienced only low-grade traffic incidents, does the project have any strategic justification?
+Since the Urban Road Safety Program (URSP) aims to reduce 'fatal and serious injury crashes' on local roads, and the study area proposed has experienced only Tow-grade traffic incidents - does the project have any strategic justification?
 Based on the information in the letter, it appears that the Road Safety Commission has some unallocated funds and is scratching around for a way to spend it.
-No compelling case is presented as to the merits of the proposab based on data and comparison with other study areas within City of Vincent.
+No compelling case is presented as to the merits of the proposal based on data and comparison with other study areas within City of Vincent.

 The letter sites 'numerous' low grade traffic incidents, but provides no context for this statement and no data to compare with others areas.
-Does the area have the 'highest' rate, mid-range, it is not clear to me based on the letter.
+Does the area have the highest rate, mid-range, it is not clear to me based on the letter.

 The letter references one project in Victoria, but does not provide sufficient detail for the reader to fairly determine the effectiveness or otherwise of that project.
-It would also be interesting to note whether other 'mini roundabcut' projects have failed to deliver any safety improvements.
+It would also be interesting to note whether other rimir coundabout projects have failed to deliver any safety improvements.
 The Victorian example could be a very selective example that provides a false indication of the success of this proposed solution.

-could be a very selective example that provides a false indication of the success of this proposed solution.
+could be a very selective example that provides a talse indication of the success of this proposed solution.

 The letter also suggests a possible reduction in the speed limit from 50km/h to 40km/h.
-A reduction in the speed limit from 50km/h to 40km/h as a good idea in my view.
-However, if the reduction in speed limit occurs in conjunction with the mini roundabouts - how will the City fairly evaluate the effectiveness of each intervention?
-That is, how will know whether the reduction in speed limits alone would have been sufficient.
+A reduction in the speed limit from 50km/h to 40km/h.
+A reduction in the speed limit from 50km/h to 40km/h.
+A reduction in the speed limit from 50km/h to 40km/h.
+A reduction in speed limit adone would have been sufficient.

 If the objective is to reduce the risk of serious road accidents within the City of Vincent, I suggest that the City remove the dangerous on-street car parking bays on Walcott Street near Field Street (outside the cookie shop).
 These bays consistently cause near misses as cars change lanes to avoid a collision, only to almost drive into a breaking car as it turns right into Field Street.
-Similarly, there are unnecessary on-street car bays on Fizgeraid Street (near Alma Road and Forres) Street (Into abstruet effective traffic movement including buses.
-Finally, there are on-street bays on Fizgeraid Street near the fizgeraid Street intersection (outside the chemist) that are a constant source of conflict, congestion, near and actual accidents.
+Similarly, there are unnecessary on-street car bays on Fitzgerald Street (near Alma Road and Forrest Street) that obstruct effective traffic movement including buses.
+Finally, there are on-street bays on Forrest Street near the Fitzgerald Street intersection (outside the chemist) that are a constant source of conflict, congestion, near and actual accidents.
 I appreciate that removing these bays will be opposed by local businesses and 'their customers use them'.
 But since each area is well serviced by significant off-street car parks, that arcument is weak. argument is weak